TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.10.0**
 - Add new option: Allow Parallel MedBay Scans
+- Add new Guesser option: "Guesses Visible In Ghost Chat"

 **Hotfix 2.9.2**
 - Fixed a bug where the names of all players were visible during camouflage